2705714131/TelegramTermuxScraper/README.md

 $ python3 scraper.py

-( members.csv is default if you changed name use it )

 Send Bulk sms To Collected Data ↓

+(members.csv is default if you changed name use it)

 $ python3 smsbot.py members.csv

+or $ python3 smsbot.py Other_members.csv

 Add users to your group ↓

 $ python3 adder.py

+or python3 add2group.py members.csv

 Update Tool ↓